 The Trucking Industry for well over 2 decades has researched, formulated submissions, lobbied and debated the topic of Heavy Vehicle Rest Areas, or rather the lack of Rest Areas, and here we are in 2019 with Heavy vehicle drivers consistently reporting that the quality and location of many rest areas is not adequate, compromising the ability to utilise them and to meet the demands of driving hours regulations.!!

 Not only do they need Rest Areas to comply with Work and Rest laws, but more importantly and essentially to Rest and Revive instead of driving whilst Fatigued.

-Rest Areas will again feature in “” at the Trucking Australia 2019 conference in Perth.
+Rest Areas will again feature in “tackling the big issues” at the Trucking Australia 2019 conference in Perth.

 And in January, Austroads released the re-vamped version of the 2005 National Guidelines for the Provision of Rest Areas.

 HV Rest Areas is a perennial issue that has plans, guidelines and in some cases legislation in place, but after 20 years of submissions, discussion papers, surveys, research and government promises, slow progress has not adequately and efficiently addressed the long term situation of insufficient Rest Areas.
 Drivers just need an available decent place to stop, rest, revive and survive – sooner rather than later.

 We do acknowledge that new Rest Areas have been provided over the years, but the fact remains the industry has lost more Rest Areas than gained yet the freight task has increased.